The Night Circus: Synopsis

-Celia learns from Prospero's spirit that the game will continue until one of the participants is unable to go on or dies.
+Celia learns from her father that the game will continue until one of the participants is unable to go on or dies.
 She also learns the circus contortionist, Tsukiko, participated in a previous installment of the game, winning only when her opponent committed suicide.
-After Celia and Marco's negotiations with Prospero's ghost and Mr. A. H.— to end the competition fail, Tsukiko decides to kill Marco and end the contest, thus sparing the circus and its ensemble from further harm.
-Just as she is about to kill Marco, Celia rushes in to save him, which rips the two lovers from reality and binds them to the circus as incorporeal spirits.
-This triggers the Circus of Dreams to self-destruct, which is only stopped when Celia and Marco magically bind it to two of its performers (the twins Poppet and Widget) and Bailey Clarke, a circus devotee.
+After Celia and Marco's negotiations with Hector and Mr. A. H.— to end the competition fail, Marco comes up with a plan to use Tsukiko to entrap himself in the ever present bonfire, the source of the circus's power, which would end the contest, thus sparing the circus and its ensemble from further harm.
+Just as she is about to cast the spell, Celia rushes in to save him, which rips the two lovers from reality and binds them to the circus as incorporeal spirits.
+This triggers the Circus of Dreams to self-destruct, which is only stopped when Celia and Marco magically bind it to Bailey Clarke, a circus devotee.
 This arrangement restores the circus's spirit and saves it from ruin.
 With Celia and Marco both existing only as ghosts, the contest is declared complete via stalemate.
-Poppet and Widget negotiate the release of the remaining circus properties from its former producer and Mr. A. H.—.
+Poppet and Widget, twin performers who were born and raised in the circus, negotiate the release of the remaining circus properties from its former producer and Mr. A. H.—.
 The book ends with the revelation that Poppet, Widget, Bailey, and the circus still exist in the modern day, having been preserved for over a century.